PromiseTi/sinso-getway-document/docs/Install/quickInstallation.md

 4. Add the sinso node

-5. Use TSINSO token to provide funds for your node for main network interaction
+5. Use SINSO token to provide funds for your node for main network interaction

 6. NAT address